mehmetegeacican/Design-Patterns-JS-TS/Creational/Factory/Readme.md

 #  Factory Pattern

-Factory Method is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
+Factory Method is a creational design pattern that provides an interface for creating objects in a superclass.
 <br/>

 ## Problem